-Honestly, I took a lot of time to understand how to buy the dip.
-My first positions have been catastrophic.
-I lost a lot of money before knowing when to buy the dip.
+Honestly, it took me a lot of time to understand how to buy the dip.
+My first positions were disastrous, and I lost a significant amount of money before I learned when to buy the dip.
 Thanks to my mistakes, I established ten rules for buying a dip safely from a long-term investment.
 Let me share my experience and explain the ten rules.

 How did I lose 10 000$ in five minutes?

 After that, I questioned my investment capacity and decided to learn trading system programming and backtesting.
-I started a long period of strategy backtesting using the Prorealtime platform.
-I might have experimented with thousands of strategies on many assets.
-I will share the rules I found to safely buy a dip on the market.
+I began a lengthy period of strategy backtesting using the ProRealTime platform.
+I may have experimented with thousands of strategies across various assets.
+I will share the rules I found to buy a dip on the market safely.

 1. Selecting a stock list

 When the market falls, many opportunities occur.
-If you do not have a list of stocks or ETFs, you will be flooded by the number of opportunities.
+If you do not have a list of stocks or ETFs, you will be flooded with a number of opportunities.
 You will risk opening positions without deeply analyzing what you will regret later.
 In a market-falling case, you should prepare a list of stocks and ETFs you agreed to buy.
-Ideally, this list would contain at most ten stocks and ETFs.
+Ideally, this list would contain, at most, ten stocks and ETFs.

 Here is my stocks list I would buy during a dip: